 Road rage is different from aggressive driving.
 According to the National Highway Traffic Safety Administration (NHTSA), aggressive driving is described as the following activity: “the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property”.

 The main difference between road rage and aggressive driving is that road rage is a criminal offense, while aggressive driving (usually the cause of road rage) is not.
 I don’t know about you but I find this a bit hypocritical.
 If one triggers the other, then both of them should be considered a criminal offense.
 Am I right?
-Luckily in some cases it is treated as a criminal offense, but it is still judged on a case by case basis.
+Luckily in some cases, it is treated as a criminal offense, but it is still judged on a case by case basis.

 - In Truckee, California, 25-year-old Timothy Brooks flew into a rage after another car cut him off on the highway.
 He followed the offending car to a bagel shop where the driver, 47-year-old Robert Ash, had stopped to eat.
 After yelling at the older man, Brooks attacked him, stabbing him to death with a knife.
 Brooks was convicted of second-degree murder.

 - In Little Falls, New Jersey, May Lee and her two children were run off the road by Milton Aganon, 25, who’d been tailgating her at 80 miles an hour and gesticulating at Lee to get out of the way.
-When Aganon finally passed Lee, he cut her off so suddenly that she was forced to swerve to the shoulder lane, flipped over a median and landed in a ditch.
+When Aganon finally passed Lee, he cut her off so suddenly that she was forced to swerve to the shoulder lane, flipped over a median, and landed in a ditch.
 Both of Lee’s legs were broken, and the children suffered minor injuries.
 Aganon served nine months in jail.

-Enraging the big rigs.
+Enraging the big rigs

 Now imagine if you are experiencing road aggressiveness and hostility on a daily basis, if your job is to drive on the highways and try to stay calm every time someone cuts in front of you or decides to tailgate you for miles.
-It is not easy to stay calm in those situations, especially if what you are driving is a truck with a heavy load that cannot be stopped nor redirected easily.
+It is not easy to stay calm in those situations.
+Especially, if what you are driving is a truck with a heavy load that cannot be stopped nor redirected easily.

 The main problem today is that road rage has been escalating.

 If a few years ago someone would cut you off, you might decide to go and return the favor.
-Nowadays tough things don’t stop there.
+Nowadays though, things don’t stop there.
 We see mad drivers who can shoot you over slowing them down or others that will follow you to your house and stab you with a knife.

 Between 1990 and 1996, there has been a steady increase of 7% per year of road rage incidents leading to death or serious injuries of at least one of the parties involved.
 Today the number of drivers on the road has increased by the millions compared to 1996 and we haven’t learned anything about managing stress and anger, especially while driving.

 Another problem contributing to road rage is the aging infrastructure.
-We all know that long detours, bad signaling or simply a crack on the road can cause additional stress, especially if you are in a hurry; in some cases, if you happen to suffer from IED, it can be fatal.
+We all know that long detours, bad signaling, or simply a crack on the road can cause additional stress, especially if you are in a hurry; in some cases, if you happen to suffer from IED, it can be fatal.

-Further problem is the simple fact of cars overpopulation.
+A further problem is the simple fact of cars overpopulation.
 The more cars you have, the more delays and traffic jams you’ll have to deal with, hence more stress and aggressive driving might follow.
 If you happen to witness or be part of a road rage incident, call 911 immediately, it can save a life!

 And if you are like me and would like to avoid all the hustle and bustle, and the troubles that might come with it, one way to escape it all is to relocate to a less crowded and less stressed out place like Alaska.